Why I love the mediation clause, why you should too & a sample mediation clause for your use

 Because it can save you time and money if there’s a dispute.

 For this reason, to me and many others, the mediation clause makes sense.

-Basically, you agree upfront to mediate upfront with your business partner/stakeholder or whoever in an agreement, and instead of going to court, and you work things out to avoid court.
+Basically, you agree upfront to mediate upfront with the other party to your agreement, and instead of going to court, and you work things out to avoid court.